isl-org/Open3D/docs/tutorial/Advanced/docker.rst

   Some things won't work as expected.
 For example ``lxterminal`` crashes.
 - the resolution is set to 1280x1024x8 when remoting into an Open3D container.
   Open3D windows are larger than this.
 The resolution will be increased in the future.
-- the ``headless_sample.py`` sample:

-    - when run from the host terminal attached to the container, correctly renders the depth images however color images are black.
-Will fix in the future if there's demand.
+- there are some rendering issues.
+When running the ``headless_sample.py`` sample from the docker terminal depth images are rendered and saved correctly to the disk however color images saved to the disk are black.
-    - does not return as it expects GUI user input.
-The sample will be redesigned in the future.
 - for now running the Open3D docker container clones Open3D master to ``~/Open3D_docker``.
   We are considering the following options: